uswds/uswds/README.md

 ### Sass compilation requirements

-USWDS Sass needs two things to compile properly:
+USWDS Sass needs three things to compile properly:
+- **Sass Module syntax:** USWDS requires a modern Sass compiler that can parse Sass Module syntax.
-- **Autoprefixing** with a specific `.browserslistrc`
+- **Autoprefixing:** USWDS requires Autoprefixing your CSS with a specific `.browserslistrc`.
-- **Sass Load Paths** that reference the `/packages` directory in the USWDS package
+- **Sass Load Paths:** USWDS requires Sass compilers use Load Paths that reference the `/packages` directory in the USWDS package

 **Note: Using a compiler package like [USWDS Compile](https://github.com/uswds/uswds-compile) is a good way to fulfill these requirements automatically.**

 #### Autoprefixing

-Don't add vendor prefixes to your custom styles manually — it is more reliable to use autoprefixing. **Autoprefixing** uses a service like [gulp-autoprefixer](https://github.com/sindresorhus/gulp-autoprefixer) to automatically add vendor prefixes to the precompiled stylesheets.
-We use the following autoprefixer settings via this `.browserslistrc` config:
+The design system requires autoprefixing to work properly.
+Don't add vendor prefixes to your custom styles manually — it is more reliable to use autoprefixing.
+Autoprefixing services like [gulp-autoprefixer](https://github.com/sindresorhus/gulp-autoprefixer) automatically add vendor prefixes to CSS rules.
+We use the following autoprefixer settings via `.browserslistrc` config:

 ```
 > 2%